 I get asked this question by a lot of people looking for pets that they might possibly want to breed and also from other breeders.

 What I want from a person that I entrust a breeding dog to is for the dog to live in the house as a member of the family.
 I don't have a 'kennel" per-say....all my dogs are in the house and in houses across the nation as companion dogs first and foremost.
-With my own four dogs that live with me, I could not imagine adding another dog, as I don't know how I would have the time to properly raise, socialize and train the puppy.
+With my own three dogs that live with me, I could not imagine adding another dog, as I don't know how I would have the time to properly raise, socialize and train the puppy.
 My puppies are companions and not commodities.
 I have on more than one occasion placed a top dog in a wonderful pet home when I could not find a suitable show home.

 A person I entrust a breeding dog to would be on a show/trial contract.
 All my own dogs and any stock used for breeding are shown and trialed and have multiple titles to prove it.
 I would expect similar from a person I entrust a breeding dog to.
 How else would you know how good that dog is if it is not examined and trialed?
 One does not go to a brain surgeon without checking out his credentials or relying on the fact that his father was a brain surgeon.
 One should not use a breeding dog without that dog having some credentials or relying on the credentials of its parents or grandparents - yet many breeders do.
 Even though the average person who gets a dog may not be buying it for showing, they still deserve a puppy that has the potential to be one from a carefully planned litter.